open-horizon/exchange-api/README.md

 ### Todos left to be finished in subsequent versions

+* complain if no arch in ms/wk
-* Added optional param in POST pattern to automatically add it to agbots
+* Add optional param in POST pattern to automatically add it to agbots
 - add keys to ms, wk, pattern (when docker image signing is supported - issue 481)
 - detect if wk requires ms with different arch
 - detect if pattern contains 2 workloads that depend on the same exclusive MS